vmware/versatile-data-kit/projects/frontend/data-pipelines/projects/gui/README.md

 ## Running and Testing

-You can use the reference implementation in `projects/ui` as showcase of the library.
+You can use Frontend implementation in `projects/ui`.
 Using `npm link` you can achieve real-time development of the library without the need to upload it to repository

 _**Note**_: If you run directly npm install without linking it will tell you that there is no such package.